 The glass-works (Glassverket) at Hurum was where Ole called home over the next three years.
 It was located along the east side of the Svelvikstrømmen fjord, opposite the villages of Svelvik and Strømmen (Pieces of glass can still be found washed up along the beach in Hurum where the glass-works used to stand).
 During normal production, his father worked with roughly 12 other day laborers to assist 10 glassblowers in making glass bottles.

-The family was one of 21 families living at the Glass-works in 1801.
+The family was one of 21 families living at the Glass-works.
 There, Ole saw the birth and death of two younger brothers, the death of his mother Ingebor in March 1799 and his father's remarriage in December of the same year.

 After Ole's confirmation he took to the seas, as did many other men in the seafaring town of Svelvik.
 He started out as a ship's boy and climbed the ranks to become an seasoned sailor.
 Ole's documented as being a sailor as early as 27 year old when his nephew Peder Andersen is baptized in early 1819.